Staying in the hospital can be stressful, and visitors can help ease that stress. So, why has Sanford Health limited visitors?

 Protecting those vulnerable

-Earlier this month, national long-term care organizations began recommending no visitors and very limited traffic through their facilities.
+In March, national long-term care organizations began recommending no visitors and very limited traffic through their facilities.
 This was because they represent a particularly vulnerable segment of the population.
 All Good Samaritan Society and Sanford Health long-term care residences have adopted those guidelines.

 Sanford Health followed by applying a similar philosophy to its clinics and medical centers.